varjujan/HoMM3_BG_Unit_Token_Generator/README.md

 # Generate HoMM 3 Board Game Unit Tokens Script

 This script is designed to automate the process of enabling and disabling layers in an Adobe Photoshop document based on data from a CSV file.
-It is specifically tailored for generating units for Heroes of Might and Magic (HoMM).
+It is specifically tailored for generating units for Heroes of Might and Magic 3 The Board Game.
+Some images must be exported manually if needed, like the Neutral Unit backs.

 ## Used Material